harmya/error-correcting-codes/README.md

 Encoded Message: 111100100111011110100101011100010001011100001011111000111111011000111111001
 ```

+Now the sender sends this to the receiver (server)

+**TO-DO**: Add a channel in between them to simulate random bit flips (currently, its brain dead flipping of bits before I send it to simulate noise)

-After receving the message and the table, we first decode the table, then we decode the message using the table.
+After receving the message and the table, we first decode the table, then we decode the message using the table in the receiver.
+(We send the table ONCE at the start when the server receives a connection)

 ### Parity Bit
 Most naive method.
 Can only help in knowing IF an error occurred not WHERE it occurred.